 The Foundation to Your Journey

-Commonly, the cause of back pain is due to joints in the spine being restricted and fixated and can be easily remedied by manipulation.
+Commonly, the case of back pain is due to joints in the spine being restricted and fixated and can be easily remedied by manipulation.
 Chiropractors have eight years of college education and are especially capable of recognizing the level of restriction and equally adept at loosening the joints in question.
-Every joint can flex, extend, side bend left and right, and rotate left and right, and a pain frees spine enjoys a good range of motion in the spine as well as the joints of the extremities, such as shoulder, elbow, wrist, hip, knee, and ankles.
+Every joint flex, extend, side bend left and right, and rotate left and right, and a pain free spine enjoys a good range of motion in the spine as well as the joints of the extremities such as shoulder, elbow, wrist, hip, knee and angles.
 If you are interested in more good literature supporting the value of manipulation, please follow the link below.

 ADVANCED MUSCLE INTEGRATION TECHNIQUE (AMIT)

 AMIT was developed by Dr. Alan Beardall and further developed by Dr. Craig Buhler, who certifies chiropractors worldwide in this treatment.
 Both Dr. Pearson and Dr. Weary have completed the year-long training and completed their certification.
 AMIT is used to restore the function of muscles how have become inhibited from trauma or overwork.
 This work included stimulating various reflex points in the body to help reboot the body's ability to effectively use a muscle.
 If for example, you fell on your hip, you can traumatize and inhibit muscle that controls the position of the femur in the acetabulum in the pelvic joint.
 If a muscle cannot operate effectively, it cannot control the joint effectively, then chronic pain ensues.
 This treatment can be the answer to many chronic pain conditions.